 Each week, every child is entitled to 30 minutes of 'Golden Time' each, which takes place each Friday afternoon.
-Golden Time is a time to celebrate/reward children's positive behaviour and commitment to following the school rules throughout the week.
-It is an opportunity to say thank you to the children and to acknowledge that they have followed the school rules.
+Golden Time is a time to celebrate/reward children's positive behaviour and commitment to following 'The Monkfield Way' values throughout the week.
+It is an opportunity to say thank you to the children and to acknowledge their positive behaviour.
 The activities which the children do in this time are fun, creative and include things such as dancing, sports, cooking, arts and crafts.
 The children are also encouraged to think of activities themselves which they would like to do as part of their Golden Time.
+Their activity ideas are gathered at the beginning of each half term.

-If children break the school rules then they will be given an initial warning.
+If children do not follow 'The Monkfield Way' values then they will be given an initial warning.
 If a rule is subsequently broken they risk losing their Golden Time in 5 minute increments for each time that a rule is broken.
 This is represented through the use of behaviour balloons which are different coloured balloons that represent different time increments.
 A green balloon for 30 minutes, a yellow balloon for 25 minutes and so on.
 However, if children make an effort in changing their behaviour then it is possible for them to earn their minutes back by demonstrating good behaviour and making a genuine effort to improve.
 By the time that Golden Time arrives children may have kept all of their Golden Time and therefore can participate fully in the activity, whilst others may have lost some of their time and will have to 'sit out' of the activity for some of the time.